-This is a picture of a warning sign in the dorms at Miami University (Ohio)—a college we both attended before not finishing college.
-While it’s a fairly humorous warning (and likely a student prank), the last line also seems to be a suitable synecdoche for the online world: “Please masturbate in your own rooms.”
+There is a warning sign in the dorm bathrooms at Miami University that says, in bold letters, “Please Masturbate in Your Own Room!”
+While it’s a fairly humorous warning (and possibly a student prank), this line also seems to be a suitable metaphor for our online world.

 Of course it sounds vulgar, but, unfortunately, the analogy is apt.
 Many of us get so caught up in displaying ourselves online that we’re willing to do just about anything to get attention—Hey look at me!
 Look what I’m doing!
-Pay attention to me!—as if yelling loud enough will attract and retain quality readers, as if it will attract and retain a large audience.
+Pay attention to me!—as if yelling loud enough will attract and retain a large audience.

 People do these things because it gives them instant gratification.
 Someone might “Like” a picture of them inebriated and passed out on the arm of a couch.
 Someone might retweet their silly tweets.
 Someone might comment on their obnoxious blog post.
 That modicum of attention, albeit negative attention, can become addictive.
 And so they feel compelled to do more of the same, upping their gratuitousness threshold each time.

 The problem is that this doesn’t work—not in the long-term anyway.
 It never does.
 Sure, yelling loud enough will attract scads of new comers—we can’t help but slow down and look at the wreckage, but we never stick around to admire the post-accident clean-up.
 Similarly, someone’s public indecency might draw some initial attention, but they will be left feeling empty and alone when people leave the scene of the accident and never return.